- Facilities Planning & Campus Development (FPC)

 - With a staffing shortage, what efforts are being made to clean in a more efficient manner?

 Answer: A number of efficiency initiatives have been implemented and others are being evaluated.
 New equipment has increased efficiency.
 Custodians are encouraged to use back pack vacuums that not only clean three times faster than a traditional vacuum but are also much easier to use and cause less physical fatigue.
 Scrubbers, chemical mixing stations and other improvements have not only increased efficiency but also lowered costs per square foot cleaned.
+We have also identified the priority of which cleaning levels should be adhered to according to APPA cleaning level 2 industry standards, moved to utilizing 24 hour coverage with 3 shifts, and adding additional staff and supervision.

 - What is MAXICOM?